Akere-Abdulraheem/RSA-Factoring-Challenge/README.md

 #factors - is a script that generates factors

-#file - is a file containing natural numbers to factor.
+#file - is a file containing random natural numbers to factor.

+#arg.c - a file learning about argument with main function.